adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

   is market based instead of voting based.
 It is connected to the blockchain consensus mechanism in a way that makes it more secure.
-* æternity is a Turing complete *stateless* smart contract system with a built-in oracle system.
+* æternity is a Turing complete *stateless* smart contract system with a built-in oracle.
 It allows the creation of trustless Dapps such as insurance, sports betting, stablecoins, prediction markets, insured crowdfunding, and card game gambling.